Nescopeck Creek: Tributaries

 Nescopeck Creek has more than 200 mi of tributaries.
 This consists of 111 mi of named streams and 106 mi of unnamed ones.
 Major streams include Black Creek, two tributaries named Little Nescopeck Creek, Oley Creek, Creasy Creek, and Long Run.
 There are 13 named streams in the Nescopeck Creek watershed.

 The portion of Nescopeck Creek from its mouth upstream to the mouth of Black Creek has a Strahler number of 5.
 This makes up 8.7 mi of the streams in the watershed.
 Most of Black Creek and almost all of Nescopeck Creek upstream of Black Creek has a Strahler number of 4.
 These make up 43.2 mi of streams in the creek's watershed.
 Eight smaller tributaries in the watershed have Strahler number of three.
 These make up 14.5 mi of the creek's watershed.
 A total of 25 streams in the creek's watershed have a Strahler number of 2.
 They make up 47.4 mi of the creek's watershed.
 One hundred thirteen very small streams in the Nescopeck Creek watershed have a Strahler number of 1.
 Such streams make up 104.7 mi of the creek's watershed.

 Little Nescopeck Creek A is one tributary of Nescopeck Creek.
 Its source is at the very northwestern edge of the creek's watershed, and it joins the main stem of Nescopeck Creek slightly downstream of Olympus Pond.
 Little Nescopeck Creek B is in the south of the watershed and is slightly longer than Little Nescopeck Creek A. Little Nescopeck Creek B joins Nescopeck Creek at Sybertsville.
 Black Creek is the longest tributary of Nescopeck Creek, with a length of 24.1 mi.
 Reilly Creek is a tributary of Nescopeck Creek in the extreme east of the creek's watershed.
 Only 2 mi long, it is the shortest named tributary of Nescopeck Creek.

+Kester Creek in Luzerne County is listed Class A Wild Trout Waters.